HexFalc/HexFalc/README.md

+Hi I'm HexFalc,
-Hi I'm HexFalc, i'm a basic c programmer and and game modder (mostly for the fangame Sonic 3 A.I.R)
+I'm mostly a basic C programmer and a game modder (mostly for the fan game / remaster Sonic 3 A.I.R).

 #### All my stuff is hosted on codeberg.
 This account is only used for stuff that is on github or that requires it.